The updated slimejam.net has not yet been tested on this version of Internet Explorer.

 Because clearly something had to be done about that spate of unofficial histories.

-Professor of social history at the University of Herefordshire Owen Davies selects his top 10 magical grimoires.
-Davies has “written extensively about the history of magic, witchcraft and ghosts”.
+Selected by Owen Davies, professor of social history at the University of Herefordshire.
+Davies has "written extensively about the history of magic, witchcraft and ghosts".

 I wonder if K. N. Dodd Ph.D predicted that computers in his “exciting future” would mainly be used for looking at people in various stages of undress, grammatically-challenged cats, and grammatically-challenged cats with clothes on.